 Combat Veteran Operated

-Knotty Veteran is equipped with quality gear and everything you need for a successful day of fishing.
-With our local knowledge of these famed waters throughout the fishing season, you'll experience a trip that will have lasting memories.
+Knotty Veteran Fishing Charters is not only equipped, proven and experienced to provide for a successful day of fishing, but with our local knowledge of these famed waters throughout the fishing season, you'll experience a trip that will have long-lasting memories!

 Disabled Vet Amputee Reeling In A fish With The Help Of His Fellow Vets...

 Why Dedicate Our Mission To Gifting Disabled Veteran Trips?

 It's... therapeutic! :)

 Soldiers leaving the military very suddenly lose their sense of belonging and purpose.